 SALT LAKE CITY — Along with a breast cancer diagnosis can come depression, anxiety, and fear.
 A team of scientists from the University of Utah hopes to quickly reduce some of that stress.

-Allison Payne is a research assistant professor in the University of Utah’s department of radiology and imaging sciences.
-She is also the principal investigator on the team pioneering what is called the Muse System, which is a magnetic resonance guided focused ultrasound system.
+Allison Payne is a research assistant professor at the University of Utah’s department of radiology and imaging sciences.
+She is also the principal investigator on the team pioneering what is called the Muse System, which is a magnetic resonance-guided focused ultrasound system.